 - Therefore, atoms exist.

-Even worse than having a non-argument is having an illegitimately absurd conclusion.
+Even worse than having a trivial conclusion is having an illegitimately absurd conclusion.
 Absurd conclusions are extraordinary claims, and my point here is merely that extraordinary conclusions require extraordinary evidence.
 An absurd conclusion can be a conclusion that is almost certainly false even if the premises seem to be probably true.
 It is impossible to have an illegitimately absurd conclusion if the conclusion is appropriately modest, so the premises used must be questionable.
 But the fact that questionable premises can lead us to an absurd conclusion just makes us that much more certain that a premise has to be false.
 For example:

 - The past resembles the future.